 As mentioned earlier, the longer you wait, the dirtier everything becomes.
-Daily vacuuming takes approximately 7 minutes per room (depending on how big the room is), while weekly vacuuming would take a good 15-20 minutes because there is so much dust and dirt that you have to go over the same spots twice or thrice.
-It’s the same case with dusting; hence, we advise you get into the habit of dusting and vacuuming daily, or at least every alternate day.
+Daily vacuuming takes approximately 7 minutes per room (depending on how big the room is), while weekly vacuuming would take a good 15-20 minutes because there is so much dust and dirt to clean up.

 Simply Maid helps you make home cleaning a breeze with great organisation tips and guides.
 For hiring a reliable, efficient cleaning service that will take care of all your household cleaning, we’re the ones to call, today!